 Additionally, a breast reduction may improve comfort with exercise.
 Women with large, heavy breasts may find it difficult to find a bra that is supportive enough.
-Jogging, running and jumping during a workout may be not only uncomfortable, but also embarrassing if you are around other people.
-Breast reduction will improve your ability to exercise and can dramatically improve a woman’s self-esteem.
+Jogging, running and jumping during a workout may be not only uncomfortable and painful, but also embarrassing if you are around other people.
+This can lead to overweight or obesity for women who want to be in shape but are unable to work out due to their breast size.
+Breast reduction will improve your ability to exercise and can dramatically improve a woman’s health and self-esteem.

 Breast Reduction Recovery

-A reduction mammoplasty is done on outpatient basis, so you can expect to return home the same day.
-As you heal, you can expect some mild-to-moderate swelling and bruising.
+A reduction mammoplasty is done on an outpatient basis, so you can expect to return home the same day.
+As you heal, you can expect some mild to moderate swelling and bruising.
 These are normal and will subside over the next few days to weeks.

 Prior to discharge, you will be given specific care instructions and pain medication to help manage any discomfort.
 If drains are placed, you will be taught how to manage the drains prior to discharge.
 In some instances, external sutures may be necessary in addition to dissolvable sutures.
-If this is the case, you will have them removed a week or two following the surgery.
+If this is the case, you will have them removed at a follow-up appointment a week or two after the surgery.